 Support claimed under a multiple support agreement.
-If you are considered to have provided more than half of a person's support under a multiple support agreement, you can include medical expenses you pay for that person, even if you cannot claim an exemption for that person.
+If you are considered to have provided more than half of a qualifying relative's support under a multiple support agreement, you can include medical expenses you pay for that person.
 A multiple support agreement is used when two or more people provide more than half of a person's support, but no one alone provides more than half.